Environmental Compliance & Hazardous Materials

 | LID plan check fees | $1,000-$3,000 | City fee for review through Bureau of Sanitation |

-The total LID compliance cost for a single-family residential project typically runs $15,000-$50,000 depending on site conditions, the amount of new impervious surface, and which BMPs are selected.
-On hillside properties, where soil infiltration rates may be limited by clay content or bedrock and where there is less available area for surface BMPs, costs tend toward the higher end of the range.
+The total LID compliance cost for a single-family residential project typically starts in the $15,000-$50,000 range for projects using standard BMPs like permeable paving and bioretention.
+On projects that require large cistern tanks, CDS pretreatment units, or graywater systems - particularly on hillside properties where soil infiltration rates may be limited by clay content or bedrock and where there is less available area for surface BMPs - total LID costs can exceed $75,000-$100,000 depending on site conditions and system complexity.

 For fire rebuild projects in Pacific Palisades and other affected areas following the 2025 fires, LID requirements present a particular challenge.
 Many fire rebuild projects involve replacing a home on an existing footprint, but if the rebuild adds impervious surface or alters drainage patterns beyond the thresholds, LID compliance is triggered.
 Understanding whether your specific rebuild triggers LID - and designing accordingly from the start - is an important part of the early planning process.